NethermindEth/mock-avs/README.md

-# mock-avs-src
+# mock-avs

-This repository contains the source code of services and plugin used in the [mock-avs](https://github.com/NethermindEth/mock-avs) project.
+This repository contains the source code of services and plugin used in the [mock-avs-pkg](https://github.com/NethermindEth/mock-avs-pkg) project.

 ## Build services images